fisodd/www-fisodd-com/content/demo/tufte.rst

    -- From https://edwardtufte.github.io/tufte-css/

-The page you are reading is an adaptation of the Tufte CSS example page, which itself is a sample page used to demonstrate the features of a set of CSS that enabled certain web materials to follow ideas expressed in Edward Tufte's work.
+The page you are reading is an adaptation of the `Tufte CSS <https://edwardtufte.github.io/tufte-css/>`__ example page, which itself is a sample page used to demonstrate the features of a set of CSS that enabled certain web materials to follow ideas expressed in Edward Tufte's work.

-This page here is offered as an example of how this kind of material can be authored in `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ through the use of
+This page here is offered as an example of how this kind of material can be written in `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ through the use of
 `the B-side theme <https://github.com/fisodd/hugo-b-side/>`__